DaveSimoes/React-Tutorial-for-Student/README.md

 15. [License](#license)

 ## Introduction to React
  React is a JavaScript library for building user interfaces.
-It allows developers to create reusable UI components and efficiently update the DOM by using a virtual DOM for optimal performance. create-react-app is a tool that helps set up a new React project quickly.
+It allows developers to create reusable UI components and efficiently update the DOM by using a virtual DOM for optimal performance.
+The `create-react-app` is a tool that helps set up a new React project quickly.
 ```# Terminal
 npx create-react-app my-react-app
 cd my-react-app